omahs/paima-engine-docs/docs/home/100-state-machine/200-direct-write/400-batched-mode.md

 - `B` is used to denote this is a batched game input transaction.
 It is simply the ASCII character `B`.
 - `~` in practice is actually the `\x02` ASCII character
 - `/` in practice is actually the `\x03` ASCII character

+## Supported networks

+Users often only have a crypto wallet for a single ecosystem (if they even have one at all), so the Paima batcher system allows you to have these users still use your application (even if it spans multiple different networks) by providing a batcher that submits transactions on their behalf when required.

+The Paima batcher supports different stacks based on an `BATCHER_NETWORK` variable (learn more about the environment setup [here](../../1-setup/20-paima-bacher.md)).
+Notably, it supports:

+- EVM
+- Avail

+For each network, the batcher will submit transactions and wait for finalization.
+The batcher exposes an event listener so that other tools can monitor a transaction's progress from being received by the batcher all the way to finalization onchain, and you can find the documentation for these events [here](../325-creating-events/100-events/110-builtin-events.md).

 ## Architecture